vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

 ## Configuring the workload

 The benchmarking workload contains three parts:
-- Latency tests in `latency-tests.json`, please refer to [latency-tests-header.md](tests/latency-tests-header.md) for a brief description.
+- Latency tests in `latency-tests.json`.
-- Throughput tests in `throughput-tests.json`, please refer to [throughput-tests-header.md](tests/throughput-tests-header.md) for a brief description.
+- Throughput tests in `throughput-tests.json`.
-- Serving tests in `serving-tests.json`, please refer to [serving-tests-header.md](tests/serving-tests-header.md) for a brief description.
+- Serving tests in `serving-tests.json`.

+See [descriptions.md](tests/descriptions.md) for detailed descriptions.

 ### Latency test